hm-lang/core/proposals/README.md

 # but it'd be nice to transform `Result` into the `Ok` value along the way.
 Result is((Ok) := print("Ok: ", Ok))
 Result is((Err) := print("Err: ", Err))

+# or if you're sure it's that thing, or want the program to terminate if not:
+# TODO: should this be `Result ok("for sure")` for brevity?
+Ok := Result assertOk("for sure")
 ```

 hm-lang tries to make errors easy, automatically creating subclasses of error for each module,